connervieira/Predator/FAQ.md

 For installation and setup instructions, check the [DOCUMENTATION.md](DOCUMENTATION.md) document.

+**Who is Predator designed for?**

+Predator is designed for hobbyists and tech enthusiasts who want to experiment with ALPR without the need for expensive software and specialized equipment.
+It's for people who want to tinker and experiment with computer vision technology in a powerful and easy way.

 **What is Predator Apex?**

-Predator Apex is the paid hardware program behind the Predator software.
-Predator Apex uses the exact same, free and open source Predator software that everyone has access to.
+Predator Apex is the paid support program behind the Predator software.
+Predator Apex uses the exact same, free and open source Predator software that everyone else has access to.
 Predator Apex customers get one-on-one tech support and/or pre-built hardware devices.
+This service is available both to commercial customers and individual users.
+To learn more, you can contact V0LT using th information found at <https://v0lttech.com/contact.php>

 **I have a problem with Predator and I need help.**

-If you're encountering an issue with Predator, first ensure that you've followed all of the steps described in the [DOCUMENTATION.md](DOCUMENTATION.md) document for setting up Predator.
+If you're encountering an issue with Predator, first ensure that you've followed all of the steps described in the [DOCUMENTATION.md](DOCUMENTATION.md).
 If your issue persists, try to work out its source by checking individual potential points of failure.
 The majority of Predator issues can be traced back to one of it's dependencies not working properly.
 Check that the ALPR engine, FFMPEG, and GPSD are all working properly.
 If you still can't resolve your issue, you can contact V0LT support using the information found at <https://v0lttech.com/contact.php>.

 **How is Predator related to OpenALPR?**